-- You do not have to be involved in the lawsuit if you do not want to.
+You do not have to be involved in the lawsuit if you do not want to.
 And, this case will not affect your credit.
-However, if the landlord wins, the Sheriff will evict all person residing in the rental unit whether or not their name was on the summons and complaint.
+However, if the landlord wins, the Sheriff will evict all persons residing in the rental unit whether or not their name was on the summons and complaint.

 If you are being sued, you must file a responsive pleading to the lawsuit.
 You will then be noticed by mail of the trial date.
 If you do not respond, a Default Judgment may be issued against you and your eviction may proceed.